 • Photodegradation: As sunlight breaks down floating debris, the surface water thickens with suspended plastic bits.
 This is bad for a couple of reasons.
 First, Bamford says, is plastic's "inherent toxicity": It often contains colorants and chemicals like bisphenol-A, which studies have linked to various environmental and health problems, and these toxins may leach out into the seawater.
 Plastic has also been shown to absorb pre-existing organic pollutants like PCBs from the surrounding seawater, which can enter the food chain — along with BPA and other inherent toxins — if the plastic bits are accidentally ingested by marine life.

 What can we do?

-The discoverer of the Great Pacific Garbage Patch, Capt.
+The discoverer of the Pacific garbage patch, Capt.
 Charles Moore, once said a cleanup effort "would bankrupt any country and kill wildlife in the nets as it went."

 "He makes a really good point there," Bamford says.
 "It's very difficult."

-Still, NOAA conducts flyovers to study the garbage patch, and two research teams recently sailed there to collect debris and water samples.
-Scientists from the Scripps Institution of Oceanography held a press conference after returning from their three-week voyage in 2009, describing the amount of trash as "shocking."
-They found large and small items as well as a vast underwater haze of photodegraded plastic flakes, and are now analyzing their samples to figure out how the plastic interacts with its marine environment.
+Still, NOAA conducts flyovers to study the garbage patch, and research teams have sailed there to collect debris and water samples.
+Scientists from the Scripps Institution of Oceanography held a press conference after returning from a three-week voyage in 2009, describing the amount of trash as "shocking."
+They found large and small items as well as a vast underwater haze of photodegraded plastic flakes, and continue to study how microplastic interacts with a marine environment.

 "We need to turn off the taps at the source.
 We need to educate people on the proper disposal of things that do not break up, like plastics," she says.
 "Opportunities for recycling have to increase, but, you know, some people buy three bottles of water a day.
 As a society, we have to get better at reusing what we buy."

-Editor's note: This article has been updated from its original version, which first appeared June 9, 2009.
+Editor's note: This article has been updated since it was first published in June 2009.